Personalised Mountaineering Training

 02 · Adaptive Execution

-Strava sessions sync in.
-TTM's engine reads fitness, fatigue, and form, and adjusts tomorrow's session accordingly.
+Wearable sessions sync in.
+TTM's engine reads fitness, fatigue, and form daily, and re-plans the upcoming week every Sunday.
 Missed sessions get recaptured where the physiology allows.
 Overperformance gets capitalised on.

 No more training in the dark.
 No more guessing what yesterday meant for tomorrow.